weichen1688/HealthCare_Demo/README.md

 # HealthCare_Demo
-Medical Record Authorization Smart Contract & DApp Demo Program ( Ethereum )
+An Ethereum DApp Demo for Medical Record Authorization.

-This demo program is to show how to write an offline DApp by using raw transaction.
+This demo is to show how to develop an offline (raw transaction) Ethereum DApp.

-The DApp is browsified so it can be run within a browser environment.
+The DApp is browsified so it can be run on browser environment.